HarshaAnuga/Middleware-zod/README.md

 # Middleware-Zod
-This an Express Project thaat involves Middleware And Zod
+This an Express Project that involves Middleware And Zod